progsi/divers_dataset/README.md

 # Discogs-VI-2

+**Note: Data is contained in the supplementary material of the paper submission!**

 A suite of two datasets, based on the *DVI* ([*Discogs-VI-YT*](https://github.com/MTG/discogs-vi-dataset)) dataset.
 Namely:
 - *DiVers-Large*: contains versions found on YouTube without being constrained to listings on *Discogs* or *Secondhandsongs*.
 - *DiVers-Small*: A subset of *DiVers-Large*, restricted to segments where music tags appear in the YouTube video title.